Select your language

 (Germanistik)

-Prof. Dr. Schulz (ÄdL)
+Prof. Dr. Regine Weber (ÄdL)

-Andreas Legner (Sprachwissenschaft)
+Andreas Legner (deutsche Sprachwissenschaft)

-Dr. Steltz (NdL)
+Dr. Christian Steltz (NdL)

 Institut für Slavische Philologie